Originally published in 2011, but updated periodically.

 Police control or road markings sometimes make this method compulsory.

-What is the difference between nearside to nearside and offside to offside turning?
-Well, the nearside of the car is the one nearest the kerb, and the offside is the one farthest away from the kerb (the driver’s side).
+What’s the difference between nearside to nearside and offside to offside turning?
+Well, the nearside of the car is the one nearest the kerb, and the offside is the one farthest away from the it (the driver’s side).
 If you were turning offside-to-offside, this is what you’d be doing.

 As TES says, either method is perfectly acceptable, though one carries more risk.

 What happens when both cars are turning right at crossroads?

 When you reach the junction, make eye contact with the other driver.
-It isn’t a contest, so be prepared to give way if they treat it as though it is.
+It isn’t a contest for you, so be prepared to give way if they treat it as though it is.
 You won’t lose anything by waiting for a few seconds while he gets out of the way.
-Obviously, if he gives way to you sing some sort of signal then you should check that it’s safe and proceed.
+Obviously, if he gives way to you then you should check that it’s safe and proceed.

 Can you flash your headlights?